-Materials available for recording centric relation are (1) wax; (2) modeling plastic; (3) quick-setting impression plaster; (4) metallic oxide bite registration paste; (5) polyether impression materials; and (6) silicone impression materials.
+oxide paste, and wax.
 Of these, wax is likely to be least satisfactory unless carefully handled.
 If not uniformly softened when introduced into the mouth, it can record a position with unequal tissue placement.
-Also, it does not remain rigid and dimensionally stable after removal unless carefully chilled and handled upon removal (Figure 12-12).
+Also, it does not remain rigid and dimensionally stable after removal unless carefully chilled and handled upon removal (Figure 13-12).